When you see black dots before your eyes, that could be a bad sign!

 When you drink from the water bottle, your normal salivary bacteria enter the bottle.
 Any invisible spores of mold may develop from those bacteria, and they’ll thrive in warmth, moisture, and light.

-A regular wash of your bottle with hot water and dish soap may not be enough to clean out any residue of bacteria, so eliminating mold requires a specialized cleaning process.
+Regularly washing your bottle with hot water and dish soap may not be enough to clean out any residue of bacteria, so eliminating mold requires a specialized cleaning process.

 First things first - when you see mold around the neck of the water bottle where the lid seals, stop drinking that water immediately!

-Now read on to find out how to refresh your water bottle.
+Now, read on to find out how to refresh your water bottle.

 Wash the bottle and the lid, thoroughly (as in the first step) again, paying special attention to the seal.
 Rinse thoroughly with clean water.